 As a result of the 2005 amendments to the Bankruptcy Code a "means test" was introduced for eligibility for chapter 7.
 An individual who is unable to pass the means test will have his or her chapter 7 case dismissed (subject to certain exceptions), or must convert his or her case to a case under chapter 11 or chapter 13.

 If the debtor's income is below the median listed above for the states listed above (each state has its own requirements), the debtor is eligible for chapter 7 bankruptcy.
-If the debtor's income is greater than the median income listed above, the debtor must past the "means test".
+If the debtor's income is greater than the median income listed above, the debtor must pass the "means test".
 The means test starts with the debtor's monthly current income (based on income for last 6 months) and subtracts (1) expenses for food, clothing, utilities, transportation and housing based on permitted monthly expenses specified by IRS standards (not the debtor's actual expenses), (2) average monthly secured debt payments, (3) average monthly priority debt payments, and (4) a few other expenses in certain limited categories, such as educational expenses of dependents of the debtor, and expenses to care and support elderly, chronically ill, or disabled household members.
 The remaining net amount after deducting these expenses is the debtor's "disposable income" and depending on the amount the debtor either eligible for chapter 7 or is not.